OperationSpark/high-school-prep/step-one-get-started.md

 Here's some tips to get you started:

-* Bug one of your teachers to help you organize your club
+* Enlist one of your teachers to help you organize your club
-* Meet at least twice a week, maybe three times, or if you're really serious, everyday.
+* Meet at least twice a week, maybe three times, or if you're serious, everyday.
+* Work from the classroom, library, and home!
 * Rock out the steps!
 * Don't stop!